 Consideration also needs to be made for which direction the grooves of the deck surface are running.
 The narrow grooves have the better anti-slip properties and where the water runs off is also important to the maintenance of the deck area – any damp corners will encourage algae.
 Gravel soakaways are often integrated into deck design.

-Finally, keep that decking looking good with a little bit of maintenance.
+Finally, try to keep that decking looking good with a little bit of maintenance.
 These composite deckboards are hard wearing and the composite materials used mean the boards should not rot, splinter or warp like traditional timber boards might.
-Because composite boards absorb limited moisture they do not usually attract mould or fungi and they are resistant to insects.
+Because composite boards absorb a limited amount of moisture they do not usually attract mould or fungi and they are resistant to insects.
 To keep your investment looking good you will need a broom, hot soapy water and a wash down with clean water.
 However, as easy as that may be you will need a little bit of elbow grease as well.

 10 Year Manufacturers Guarantee